U.S. Taxes for Americans Working Abroad: FEIE vs. FTC

 Foreign Tax Credit (FTC):

-The Foreign Tax Credit (FTC) is a tax relief mechanism available to U.S. taxpayers to prevent double taxation on income earned abroad.
-When a U.S. taxpayer pays or accrues income tax to a foreign government, the FTC allows them to credit those amounts against their U.S. income tax liability on the same income.
-To qualify for the FTC, the tax must be imposed on the taxpayer by a foreign country or U.S. possession, and the taxpayer must have paid or accrued the tax.
-The income taxed must also originate from sources outside the U.S.
+The Foreign Tax Credit (FTC) is a tax relief tool that allows U.S. taxpayers to avoid double taxation of income earned abroad.
+When a U.S. taxpayer pays or accrues income tax to a foreign government, the FTC lets them credit those amounts against their U.S. income tax liability on the same income.
+To be eligible for the FTC, the tax must be imposed by a foreign country or U.S. possession, and the taxpayer must have paid or accrued it.
+The taxed income must also come from sources outside the U.S.

 The amount of credit claimed cannot exceed the portion of U.S. tax liability attributable to the taxpayer's foreign-earned income.
-Taxpayers may carry back unused foreign taxes to the previous tax year and forward to the next ten tax years, allowing them to utilize the credit in the most beneficial years.
+Taxpayers may carry back unused foreign taxes to the previous tax year and forward to the next ten tax years, enabling them to use the credit in the most advantageous years.
 Taxpayers claim the FTC on their U.S. tax return, using IRS Form 1116 to calculate and report the credit.

 Comparing the FEIE to the FTC